Wizard of Oz costumes & their influence on clothing styles

 For modern adaptation of this headgear, Adrian suggests hats of velvet and flowers of feathers in rich contrast to wooden beads.
 The laced bodices, the aprons and the insert bandings of their costumes are likewise inspiration for design.

 6. Fantasy reigns supreme in the costume of the austere “Commander of the Navy.”
 The abbreviated double bolero jacket is of felt.
 Notice the huge polka dots.
 You will see them frequently on various characters throughout the picture.
-Utterly charming is Adrian’s conception of the use of flowers on shoulders and on gloves, an idea that should have wide popularity, and the flower on the hat is due to be adapted in modified form.
+Utterly charming is Adrian’s conception of the use of flowers on shoulders and on gloves, an idea that should have wide popularity, and the flower on the hat is due to be adopted in modified form.

 7. “The Minister” stands sedate and profound to let you view his magnificent, appliqued, three-tiered cape with a semi-oriental flavor.
 The curved, stand-up collar is fastened with a cord and huge buttons.
 The long gauntlet gloves have a panel of embroidery; the hammered silver bracelet holds a shaded brush in place of a jewel.
 Stiff embroidered bands that are shaped in the same mold as the bracelet and rise to extreme height enhance the inverted bowl hat.
 The silhouette of the cape and the detail of the bracelet, gloves and hat will create high style interest.